Nepal political chaos delays justice for rebel conflict victims | DW | 17.03.2021

 The transitional justice commissions were established nine years after the signing of the peace accord.
 Currently, the TRC has more than 63,000 complaints of human rights violations from the conflict-era while the CIEDP has over 3,200 complaints.

-Adhikari said that scores of victims have died without justice and reparations, while their family members have never learned the truth about what happened to their loved ones.
+Adhikari said scores of victims had died without justice and reparations, while their family members have never learned the truth about what happened to their loved ones.

-However, a failure to achieve political stability, and the alleged inaction from the commissions, have made many conflict victims lose trust in the state machinery as a whole.
+A failure to achieve political stability, and the perceived inaction by the commissions, have made many victims lose trust in the state machinery as a whole.